Pentagon: ‘No stone unturned’ in vetting National Guard troops amid insider attack fears

 The Pentagon and federal law enforcement are leaving “no stone unturned” as they mount an unprecedented vetting process for the 25,000 National Guard troops charged with securing Washington this week.

-The massive effort, officials said, is out of an abundance of caution There are no specific threats of an insider attack directed toward President-elect Joseph R. Biden or congressional leaders as the Jan.
+The massive effort, officials said, is out of an abundance of caution.
+There are no specific threats of an insider attack directed toward President-elect Joseph R. Biden or congressional leaders as the Jan.
 20 inauguration ceremony approaches.

 But Pentagon leaders say they are going to great lengths to ensure no National Guard member at or near the U.S. Capitol this week harbors extremist views or might be a threat to the nation’s elected leaders.